rimutaka/posts/anatomy-of-failed-validation/readme.md

 ## Let the mob tear it apart

 Talking to potential partners and customers can't be done over a pitch deck.
-I had to come up with a name for the project, register the domain name, and set up a landing page for what was to be known as [**Feedback Farm**](https://feedback.farm).
+I had to come up with a name for the project, register the domain name, and set up a landing page.
+I called it [**Feedback Farm**](https://feedback.farm).
+It may be not the best of names, but is better than no name.

 Reddit, ProductHunt, LinkedIn and Slack groups are the quickest way to gage the response from your target audience.
 The feedback there can be brutal, but some of it is very good.
 Ignore the brutes and listen to those who put some thought into it.

 ![online feedback](mob-response.png)

 Expect your posts to be removed, your account blocked and IP blacklisted if you don't have a good standing in that community.
-Check out this [excellent Product Hunt interview](https://open.spotify.com/episode/7lnR9bNr0WZYRH3pPQqabS) with Josh Howarth from [Exploding Topics](https://explodingtopics.com/) on how makers can use online communities to test and launch their new products.
+Check out this [excellent Product Hunt interview](https://open.spotify.com/episode/7lnR9bNr0WZYRH3pPQqabS) with Josh Howarth from [Exploding Topics](https://explodingtopics.com/) on how makers can use online communities to validate and launch their new products.

 ## Silence is worse than a No